Oxana Fedorova

-Oksana Gennadyevna Borodina (Оксана Геннадьевна Бородина; née Fedorova, Фёдорова; born 17 December 1977), known professionally as Oxana Fedorova, is a Russian television presenter, singer, actress, fashion designer, model and beauty queen.
-Outside of her career in the entertainment industry, Fedorova is a former police officer.
+Oksana Gennadyevna Borodina (Оксана Геннадьевна Бородина; née Fedorova, Фёдорова; born 17 December 1977), known professionally as Oxana Fedorova, is a Russian beauty pageant winner who was crowned Miss Universe 2002, but later was terminated for not fulfilling her duties.
+Then in 2024 she was awarded the Honored Artist of the Russian Federation.

 Fedorova began her career in the entertainment industry as a model, later becoming Miss Saint Petersburg 1999 and Miss Russia 2001.
 She went on to win Miss Universe 2002, becoming the first Russian entrant to win Miss Universe.
-She reigned for 119 days until becoming the first Miss Universe to be dethroned (the reasons for which are not entirely clear), after which she began a career in television, hosting shows such as Good Night, Little Ones! and Fort Boyard: Russia.
+She reigned for 119 days until becoming the first Miss Universe to be terminated, because she was unable to fulfill the duties required of the title, mainly being too busy to travel.
+Thereafter, she began a career in television, hosting shows such as Good Night, Little Ones! and Fort Boyard: Russia.
 She has also participated in numerous charity projects, becoming a UNICEF Goodwill Ambassador in 2007.
 She said in 2016 she became annoyed and frustrated during Donald Trump’s presidential campaign because Western media pestered her for information to apparently defame the billionaire.

 Early life and education

 Fedorova was born in Pskov to parents Gennadiy Fedorov, a nuclear physicist, and Elena Fedorova (née Trofimovich), a psychiatric nurse.
-Her parents divorced when she was three years old, and her father subsequently left the family.
-She was raised as an only child and was brought up by her mother and maternal grandparents.
+Her parents divorced when she was three years old.
+As an only child she was brought up by her mother and maternal grandparents.
 From 1985-1995, she attended lyceum at Pskov and was the captain of the volleyball team and learned to play the guitar while in school.
 After graduation, she tried to begin a modeling career but various modeling agencies in Saint Petersburg and Moscow were not interested in her.